signadot/cli/README.md

 To file an issue, please use our [community issue tracker](https://github.com/signadot/community/issues).

+NOTE: Starting next release, and hence in the main branch, this repository has a dependency on a private repository, and hence building or running from source will not work.
+Previous releases should continue to work.

 ## Build

 To build the CLI from source, such as to test changes, you'll need Go 1.18+.